Scrum-Waves/Smart-Way/README.md

 # Smart-Way application
 ## Projet UI_UX ( IT in transport )
 This is the Flutter's source code for UI/UX project.
 Which is an academic work for fo the subject UI/UX.
-Smart Way is an application which help public transport's users with a variety of fonctionnality like e-ticketing, track buses, check prices and make decisions...
+Smart Way is an application which help public transport's users with a variety of fonctionnality like e-ticketing, tracking buses, checking prices and making decisions...

 # Figma :
 https://www.figma.com/file/u1wcE3UCJWeLElbBiHH2b8/Projet-UI%2FUX?type=design&node-id=5%3A466&mode=design&t=Efli4kvJv0dTeE2a-1